PROCTOLOGY

 Recurring abscesses or infections

-Understanding the Causes
+Understanding the Causes:

 Excess hair in the area (present in 60–70% of patients)

-Friction or pressure, often from prolonged sitting
+Friction or pressure from prolonged sitting

-Bacterial buildup in skin pores and hair follicles
+Bacterial buildup in pores and hair follicles

-Why Treatment is Important
+Why Treatment Matters:

 Pilonidal Cyst (Pilonidal Sinus)